AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/logging.md

 In the support request, customers should indicate:

-* Splunk HEC endpoint address
+* Splunk HEC endpoint address.
+This endpoint must have a valid SSL certificate
 * The Splunk index
 * The Splunk port
 * The Splunk HEC token.
 See [this page](https://docs.splunk.com/Documentation/Splunk/8.0.4/Data/HECExamples) for more information.